 I was trained in linguistics and anthropology, not in business and management.
-But over the years several approaches to organizational development have caught my attention because of their compatibility with ethnography.
+But over the years, several approaches to organizational development have caught my attention because of their compatibility with ethnography.
 Let me briefly describe a few of them here.

-The first is the work of Chris Argyris, especially his book Knowledge for Action (1993).
-Though he works in a shorter time frame than an academic ethnographer would, much of the process he describes sounds familiar.
+The first is Chris Argyris, especially his book Knowledge for Action (1993).
+Though he works in a shorter time frame than an ethnographer ordinarily would, much of the process he describes sounds familiar.
 He works bottom-up with material he finds, uses that material to constrain and elicit subsequent data, and formulates models that he then presents to the organizational "natives" to continue the dialectic of data collection and analysis.
-The result is a negotiated representation ratified in part by the sense it makes to the people with whom he works.
-And his distinction between espoused theory and theory in use echoes the emphasis on gathering both interview and participant observation data, just because the differences between reported and actual events contain gaps are pointers to a deeper understanding of group life.
+The result is a negotiated representation, ratified in part by the sense it makes to the people with whom he works.
+And his distinction between espoused theory and theory in use echoes the emphasis on gathering both interview and participant observation data, just because the differences between reported and actual events contain gaps that are pointers to a deeper understanding of group life.

-A second source is the work of Edgar Schein, especially the notion that his use of ethnography is "clinical" (1987).
-This makes sense to an ethnographer in two ways.
-First of all, a primary goal is to make explicit what for a group is "tacit knowledge" (Polanyi, 1966), to learn the rich out-of-awareness background understandings in terms of which group members conduct their lives, and then to formulate that tacit knowledge in a model so that what was originally strange or incomprehensible can be understood as coherent from an outsider's point of view.
-Traditionally an ethnographer does this to explain group behavior to an audience of outsiders, typically an audience of colleagues much like him or her.
+A second source is the work of Edgar Schein, especially the notion that his use of ethnography is clinical (1987).
+This makes sense in two ways.
+First of all, a primary goal is to make explicit what for a group is tacit knowledge (Polanyi, 1966), to learn the rich outof-awareness background understandings in terms of which group members conduct their lives, and then to formulate that tacit knowledge in a model so that what was originally strange or incomprehensible can be understood as coherent from an outsider's point of view.
+Traditionally, an ethnographer does this to explain group behavior to an audience of outsiders, typically an audience of colleagues much like him or her.
 This brings us to the second value of Schein's concept, namely, that in his case the purpose of ethnography remains to make tacit knowledge explicit, but now to the group themselves on the occasion of a problem they have.
 In this sense, the use of ethnography is indeed clinical, with an organizational rather than an individual "patient."

 The third source is broader and more recent, tied in as it is with complexity theory.
-I have written elsewhere about the general epistemological compatibility between ethnography and complexity theory (2004, 2005).
-Here I will mention just one of its features, though the literature contains many more concepts that will appear in the case studies to come in this article (See for example (Axelrod and Cohen, 2000, Olson and Eoyang, 2001, Stacey, 2001)).
+I have written elsewhere about the general epistemological compatibility between ethnography and complexity theory (Agar, 2004, 2005).
+Here I will mention just one of its features, though the literature contains many more concepts that will appear in the case studies to come in this article (See for example, Axelrod & Cohen, 2000; Olson & Eoyang, 2001; Stacey, 2001).
 One emphasis is the value placed on the know-how and know-that of organizational members who actually engage in a particular process, front-line people if you will.
 They are viewed as a primary source of expertise in monitoring the organizational environment and in creating innovative responses.
-In complexity approaches, the argument is that they should be viewed as organizational experts.
+In complexity approaches, which often use an action research frame, organizational members are viewed as organizational experts.
 In this vision, leadership changes from command and control to coordination and enablement.
 Ethnography, too, has a long history of taking actual practices as the primary data for understanding how the world works, and it, too, presupposes that those closest to actual practices are the critical source of information.
 Not the only one, but a critical one that is often neglected.